-The flexibility of our model allows us to tune model parameters to observed data, e.g. to permafrost carbon inventories, carbon qualities, or active layer depths.
+The flexibility of our model allows us to tune model parameters to observed data, e.g. to permafrost carbon inventories, carbon qualities or active layer depths.
 This approach assures that our simulations do not suffer from an initial bias in the amount of modelled permafrost carbon.
 This is contrary to model studies, which fully simulate soil thermal conditions with potentially large biases in initial permafrost extent (Slater and Lawrence, 2013).
-Such biases result in a large spread in simulated initial permafrost carbon stores (Mishra et al., 2013; Gouttevin et al., 2012).
-Based on updated Arctic soil carbon data (Hugelius et al., 2013, 2014; Strauss et al., 2013; Walter Anthony et al., 2014) we allocate permafrost carbon pools (latitudinally and vertically resolved) in different regions: two deep-ranging pools (0 to 15 m) in regions with Yedoma (80 Pg-C) and refrozen thermokarst deposits (240 Pg-C), and two near-surface pools (0 to 3 m) in remaining regions with mineral soils (540 Pg-C) and organic soils (120 Pg-C), see the Supplement and Table 1.
-We then initialize each latitude band with a mean annual ground temperature between -0.5 and -10°C based on summer air temperature climatology data from the Berkeley Earth dataset (http://berkeleyearth.org/data see the Supplement).
+Such biases result in a large spread in simulated initial permafrost carbon stocks (Mishra et al., 2013; Gouttevin et al., 2012).
+Based on updated Arctic soil carbon data (Hugelius et al., 2013, 2014; Strauss et al., 2013; Walter Anthony et al., 2014) we allocate permafrost carbon pools (latitudinally and vertically resolved) into different regions: two deep-ranging pools (0 to 15 m) in regions with Yedoma (80 Pg-C) and refrozen thermokarst deposits (240 Pg-C), and two near-surface pools (0 to 3 m) in remaining regions with mineral soils (540 Pg-C) and organic soils (120 Pg-C), see the Supplement and Table 1.
+We describe the vertical soil carbon distribution separately for each metre of near-surface permafrost based on the Northern Circumpolar Soil Carbon Database (Hugelius et al., 2013).
+For deep soils below 3 m we assume a constant vertical carbon density (see Strauss et al., 2013, Strauss et al., 2015).

+We then initialize each latitudinal band with a mean annual ground temperature between -0.5 and -10 °C based on summer air temperature climatology data from the Berkeley Earth data set (http://berkeleyearth.org/data; see the Supplement).
 The above temperature range is consistent with observed ground temperatures of continuous and discontinuous permafrost in the Northern Hemisphere (Romanovsky et al., 2010).
-We do not consider permafrost temperatures below -10°C (observed in the Canadian Archipelago and Northern Russia) which we consider in the outer tail of permafrost temperature distributions.
+We do not consider permafrost temperatures below -10 °C (observed in the Canadian Archipelago and northern Russia) which we consider in the outer tail of permafrost temperature distributions.

-By assuming that the equilibrium active layer depth is determined by mean annual ground temperature and by the seasonal cycle of soil temperatures (see Koven et al., 2013a), we calculate typical minimum seasonal thaw depths of about 0.3 m (northernmost permafrost regions) and maximum seasonal thaw of about 2.5 to 3 m (southernmost regions) for present-day climate conditions (see the Supplement).
-Although topography, soil type, as well as organic layer, vegetation cover, and snow cover variability can lead to spatially very heterogeneous patterns of active layer thicknesses, our scheme describes a latitudinal tendency of a strong north-south gradient of both subsoil temperature and active-layer thickness that generally matches observations (Beer et al., 2013).
+By assuming that the equilibrium active layer depth is determined by mean annual ground temperature and by the seasonal cycle of soil temperatures (see Koven et al., 2013a), we calculate typical minimum seasonal thaw depths of about 30 cm (northernmost permafrost regions) and maximum seasonal thaw of about 250 to 300 cm (southernmost regions) for present-day climate conditions (see the Supplement).
+Although topography, soil type, as well as organic layer, vegetation cover, and snow cover variability can lead to spatially very heterogeneous patterns of active layer thicknesses, our scheme describes a latitudinal tendency of a strong north- south gradient of both subsoil temperature and active-layer thickness that generally matches observations (Beer et al., 2013).